 The governing body expects that all staff will have read and understand this child protection and safeguarding policy and their responsibility to implement it.
-Staff must, as a minimum, have read and understood Part One of KCSiE and Annex B. Governors and senior leaders will ensure that they have read and understand Parts One and Two of KCSiE.
+Staff must, as a minimum, have read and understood Keeping children safe in education 2024 (publishing.service.gov.uk) and Annex B. Governors and senior leaders will ensure that they have read and understand Parts One and Two of KCSiE.
 The governing body will ensure that those staff who do not work directly with children have read either Part One or Annex A of KCSiE2 together with Annex B. There may some staff whom the governing body require they read additional sections3.